 - Move the files and folders into a folder.
 From now on, these files exist in the Drive folder and are synchronized with other devices that also have Drive installed.

-If your internet connection breaks or you need to go offline in the middle of a sync, Drive File Stream picks up where it left off when you’re back online.
+If your internet connection breaks or you need to go offline in the middle of a sync, Drive for desktop picks up where it left off when you’re back online.

 - Click Settings Pause Syncing.

-When paused, Drive File Stream won't upload local changes to Drive, and new versions of files made available offline won't be downloaded.
+When paused, Drive for desktop won't upload local changes to Drive, and new versions of files made available offline won't be downloaded.
 Click Resume Syncing to start sync back up.

 You can also use the Drive app to store files on your Android or Apple iOS device.
 (If you decide later to uninstall the app, your Drive files won’t be affected and can still be accessed from Drive on the web.)